 Account balances are credited with income, gains and losses based on the performance of investment funds selected by the participant from a list of funds designated by the Company.
 Participants are at all times 100% vested in the amounts credited to their deferral accounts with respect to their deferrals.
 Amounts credited with respect to lost 401(k) match amounts are subject to the same vesting requirements provided in the Company's 401(k) plan and amounts credited with respect to discretionary Company contributions are subject to vesting requirements, if any, imposed on such amounts by the Company.
 Participants will be eligible to receive distributions of the amounts credited to their accounts at or after their termination of employment, retirement, disability, death, change in control of the Company or upon another previously determined scheduled distribution date, in a lump sum or installments pursuant to elections made under the rules of the DCP.
-For the Named Executive Officers, Section 409A of the Internal Revenue Code requires that distributions may not occur earlier than six months following the Named Executive Officer's termination of employment (excluding termination due to disability or death).
+For the Named Executive Officer's termination of employment (excluding termination due to disability or death).
 The DCP is not required to be funded by the Company, until benefits become payable, and participants have an unsecured contractual commitment by the Company to pay the amounts due under the DCP.
 The Company has purchased corporate-owned life insurance to help offset this liability.
 The Company did not make any discretionary contributions under the DCP during fiscal 2018.